kube-green/kube-green.github.io/docs/configuration.md

 In the namespace where you want to enable *kube-green*, apply the `SleepInfo` resource.
 An example of `SleepInfo` is accessible [at this link](https://github.com/kube-green/kube-green/blob/main/testdata/working-hours.yml).

-By default, the default managed resources are
+By default, the managed resources are:

-* `Deployments`: enabled by default, it could be disabled with the `suspendDeployments` field;
+* `Deployments`: enabled by default, it can be disabled with the `suspendDeployments` field;
-* `StatefulSets`: enabled by default, it could be disabled with the `suspendStatefulSets` field;
+* `StatefulSets`: enabled by default, it can be disabled with the `suspendStatefulSets` field;
-* `CronJobs`: disabled by default, it could be enabled with the `suspendCronJobs` field.
+* `CronJobs`: disabled by default, it can be enabled with the `suspendCronJobs` field.

-You can manage also other resources adding [custom patches](#patches).
+You can manage other resources by adding [custom patches](#patches).

 Check the [API reference](apireference_v1alpha1.md) for the SleepInfo CRD to understand each field.